Balabhadra

-In Jainism, Balabhadra or Baladeva are among the sixty-three illustrious beings called śalākāpuruṣas that are said to grace every half cycle of time.
-According to Jain cosmology, śalākāpuruṣa are born on this earth in every Dukhama-sukhamā ara.
-They comprise twenty-four tīrthaṅkaras, twelve chakravartins, nine balabhadra, nine narayana, and nine pratinarayana.
-Their life stories are said to be most inspiring.
-According to the Jain puranas, the Balabhadras lead an ideal Jain life.
+In Jainism, the Balabhadra or Baladeva are a set of nine non-violent heroes existent in every half cycle of time in Jain cosmology.
+Said to be among the sixty-three śalākāpuruṣa born in this world every Dukhama-sukhamā ara, they parallel the nine narayana (heroes who commit violent actions to achieve their goals) and nine pratinarayana (villains) concurrently born in said ara.
+Their life stories are said to be most inspiring, and the Jain puranas portray the Balabhadras as leading an ideal Jain life.

 Nine Balabhadras

-According to the Digambaras nine Balabhadras of the present half cycle of time (avasarpini) are:
+According to the Digambaras, the nine Balabhadras of the present half cycle of time (avasarpini) are: